 The best opportunities at the sub-£50k (even sub-£250k) level don’t fit into any of these categories.
 They are rare, but they exist.
 Businesses that are reasonably stable and profitable, large enough to be predictable, and have the potential to grow much further.
 But they always involve some degree of risk.
 With this business, at this stage, it looked like the risk could potentially be well worth it.

 The meeting itself had gone well too.
-Dane was honest and straightforward and his story added up.
+Arnold was honest and straightforward and his story added up.
 First meetings don’t always go this well – the most frequent outcome is that the meeting is disappointing and the business is ruled out at this stage.
 Often this is because the details of the business, when finally provided at the meeting, do not match what was promised.
 Reported profit figures do not match the filed accounts, for example, and the owner’s explanation is unsatisfactory (“It says only £20k profit but that’s because I spent £30k on renovating my house and put it through as a business expense”…).
 Or assets are entirely different to what is described.
 Or any number of others – the seller has tried to overstate the opportunity offered by the business, and in doing so has destroyed his credibility and made it impossible to trust him.
-The meeting with Dane presented none of those issues, and we were able to start forming a basic foundation of trust.
+The meeting with Arnold presented none of those issues, and we were able to start forming a basic foundation of trust.

 This is as much as we could have hoped for at this stage – an indication that the business might be worth buying, and that the price range would be feasible relative to the risk and potential return.
 It was a good start, but now we needed more details, and to commence due diligence.
 We will get into this in the next post.